zpconn/zachconn/posts/2017-05-21-a-crash-course-in-machine-learning.markdown

 The resulting model is known as **logistic regression**.
 As before, we can train the model by selecting the weights vector \\(\\mathbf{w}\\) that minimizes the cross-entropy.

+In the cases of both linear and logistic regression, we've so far sidestepped the question of how to select the optimal weights vector.
+As it happens, in linear regression this optimization problem has a closed-form solution, but the nonlinearity introduced by \\(g\\) in logistic regression means that in general we have to rely on numerical optimization in that case.
+We conclude this post at this point with this conceptual framework that poses the numerical optimization problem that we will rapidly solve in the next part of the series.